turbot/steampipe-plugin-turbot/docs/tables/turbot_active_grant.md

 # Table: turbot_active_grant

-A active grant is the assignment of a permission to a Turbot user or group on a resource or resource group which is active.
+An active grant is the assignment of a permission to a Turbot user or group on a resource or resource group which is active.

+The `turbot_active_grant` table will only return active grants.
+Use the `turbot_grant` table to get a list of all grants.

 ## Examples